mfafinski/mfafinski.github.io/_posts/2017-7-20-Academic_communism.md

 excerpt: "The academic system is broken.
 There is a lot of talk about revolutions of various kinds in academia: open access, digital and so on.
 All of them are important and will, in time, change the way the field looks.
 Maybe I am a bit naive but I really believe it.
 The problem is: it will take years if not decades before it happens.
 Academia is political.
 Every research is political.
 Therefore, maybe, we should look for solutions also in the realm of politics."
 ---

 What follows here is essentially a set of thoughts I had after a very fruitful conversation with a friend who is in the open access line of work.
-It is, I am afraid, a bit naive and sketched in broad strokes, but definitely worth discussing[^1].
+It is, I am afraid, a bit naive and sketched in broad strokes, but  worth discussing[^1].

 Here is the thing.
 The academic system is broken[^2] (surprise, surprise).
 There is a lot of talk about revolutions of various kinds in academia: open access, digital and so on.
 All of them are important and will, in time, change the way the field looks.
 Maybe I am a bit naive but I really believe it.
 The problem is: it will take years (if not decades) before it happens.